api3dao/airnode/packages/operation/README.md

 yarn run dev:eth-requests
 ```

+A deployment file (`evm-dev.json`) must be present in the deployments folder before running this script.

-Invoking Airnode will cause these requests to be actioned.
+Airnode can now be invoked which will cause these requests to be actioned.

 ## Configuration